MathieuTurcotte/node-backoff/README.md

 - maxNumberOfBackoffs: maximum number of backoffs before the call is aborted

 Sets the maximum number of backoffs before the call is aborted.
+By default, there is no limit on the number of backoffs that can be performed.

 This method should be called before `call.call()`.

 #### call.getResults()